nathanemyers-dev/ai-computational-memory/white-paper/supervised-persistence-contract.md

 Every operation is subject to governance review, auditability requirements, and compliance validation.

 **State Formation Prevention**
-The contract enforces the rule that computational memory cannot form advisory state.
+The contract enforces the rule that computational memory cannot form advisory-state.
 Any operation that would create advisory exposure is rejected automatically.

 The supervised persistence contract ensures that continuity is governed, predictable, and compliant across all environments.